The Davis Download

 - Please be on the lookout for information to support and get involved with our community through the Davis Magnet School Education Foundation.
 We rely heavily on our school's foundation and appreciate the community support to assist our staff and students.
 I encourage you to visit their website to learn how you can make a difference and get involved.

 School Site Council:

-- We met as a committee on November 3 to review our school's Single Plan for Student Achievement.
-Our next meeting is in December.
+- We met as a committee on December 8 to review our school's Single Plan for Student Achievement.
+Our next meeting is February 2.
 Thank you to our parents and staff for serving on this important committee.

 English Learner Advisory Council (ELAC)

-- We had our first ELAC meeting this morning via Zoom.
-Our next meeting is January 14 at 8:30 a.m.
+- Our next meeting is January 14 at 8:30 a.m.
 The meeting is an opportunity for parents of our English Language Learners to collaborate, advise, and learn about topics pertaining uniquely to the needs of parents of English Learners.